Menus and Toolbars

 The Peak tool allows the user to work with peaks and their peak lists.
 Users of NMRViewJ will recognize it as being similar to the Peak Inspector and having capabilities of the Peak Reference tool.

-Show Peak Navigator
+Show Peak Table

 Link By Labels

 This menu action will link peaks that have common labels.
-Once linked they will move in synchoriny when using the Peak Slider, and changing the label for one peak will change the label for all linked peak dimensions.
+Once linked they will move in synchrony when using the Peak Slider, and changing the label for one peak will change the label for all linked peak dimensions.

 Show Ligand Scanner